The Hinckley Journal of Politics

 Submit a Paper

-The Hinckley Journal is accepting submissions until 11:59pm on Dec.
-31st.
+The Hinckley Journal is no longer accepting submissions for the 2018/19 academic year.

 Submitted papers must have a cover page that includes: